A flash fiction story by Brian Robinson.

 “Well, way back in the nineteen fifties twin boys were born here.
 They were known as the Jenkins twins.
 When they were about eleven they discovered what they thought was a priest’s hole in this very bedroom.
 Here I’ll show you.
 This wide floor board lifts up and as you can see there’s quite a large compartment underneath.
-They used to play hide and seek in here but their parents never knew anything about this.
+They used to play hide and seek in here and their parents never knew anything about it.

 Now we know it’s not a priest’s hole because the house is no where near old enough.
 I can only assume it was used to stash valuables?
 Who knows!
 But here’s the interesting bit.
 I’ll just shine a light and you’ll see what I mean.”

 “There’s something drawn on the wall down there.
 It looks like a plan of the house and garden.”